JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

     jvm()
     iosArm64()
-    // the rest of the necessary targets...
+    // The rest of the other targets, if needed.

     sourceSets {
         commonMain {